ajithkumar200513/Face-Recoginition-voting-System/README.md

-# Face-Recoginition-voting-System
-A Smart Online Voting System built using Python, OpenCV, and Scikit-learn that uses facial recognition (KNN algorithm) for voter authentication and provides real-time statistical insights into election results

 # 🗳️ Smart Online Voting System

 A Smart Online Voting System using facial recognition to authenticate users and ensure secure, fair voting.
 This project is developed using Python, OpenCV, Scikit-learn, and leverages the K-Nearest Neighbors (KNN) machine learning algorithm for face recognition.
 It also provides real-time visual statistical results such as bar charts and pie charts to display the ongoing election outcome.